dilipsundarraj1/Teach-ReactiveSpring/README.md

 - This repository has the code to learn the reactive spring .

+### learn-reactivespring

+- This codebase has the source code for the **Item Reactive API** that will be built as part of the course.

+### item-client

+- This codebase has the source code for the **client** project that will be built in this course.

 ### Run the application in your local

 - You need to install the **Mongo DB** in your local for the complete application to work.